cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_microbosh_openstack.md

     bosh create release --with-tarball

-If this is the first time you run bosh create release in the release repo, it will ask you to name the release, e.g. "bosh".
+If this is the first time you have run Bosh, create the release in the release repo.
+You are asked to name the release, for example, "bosh".

     Output will be like this:
     Release version: x.y-dev